plutov/cubique/README.md

+[Demo](http://plutov.by/demo/cubique) [Download](https://github.com/plutov/cubique/zipball/master)

 This repository is for developers and users.
 Repository contains tested and stable code.

-[Demo](http://plutov.by/demo/cubique) [Download](https://github.com/plutov/cubique/zipball/master)

-Cubique uses local storage for saving grid's state (cookies for old browsers).
+Features:

+   * AJAX everywhere
+   * HTML5 feautures (local storage)
+   * All grid's configuration in PHP controller
+   * Errors logging into a file
+   * Grid's state saves for future (also after page refresh)
+   * Cross-browser styles
+   * Sorting
+   * Searching ("by symbol", using selected search condition)
+   * Pagination
+   * Selector for rows per page
+   * Export current page to CSV
+   * JOINs are available
+   * Easy DB data changing

 Tested in:

    * Chrome 17+
-   * IE 6+
    * Firefox 6+
+   * Safari 5+
    * Opera 10+
-   * Safari 5+
+   * IE 6+